KnollFrank/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![Image captured by the center camera](examples/center_2016_12_01_13_31_15_308.jpg)

-And then the image has been flipped vertically in order to show a right turn:
+And then the image has been flipped vertically in order to simulate a right turn:

 ![Flipped image from the center camera](examples/center_2016_12_01_13_31_15_308_flipped.jpg)